Altium-Designer-addons/scripts-libraries/Scripts - PCB/ReturnViaCheck/README.md

   - [x] Allow user to manually select other allowed drill pairs
   - [ ] For complex stackups, only considering full-stack vias could raise false positives (reinforces need for ability to ignore/waive detected failures)
 ## Dedicated list of nets to exclude?
-- [ ] Same potential multiselection problem as above
+- [ ] Same potential multiselection problem as above (would probably only make sense to allow selecting net classes to excludes)
 ## Save states between runs
-- [ ] Lists of nets/classes could be challenging
+- [x] Lists of nets/classes could be challenging - looks for exact match from last check
-- [ ] Needs to not break if netlist changes (eg. with different board or just a netlist change)
+- [x] Needs to not break if netlist changes (eg. with different board or just a netlist change) - will only restore if all saved values exist
 - [ ] Would be nice to save state for a few "recent" boards, but probably not worth implementation effort
 ## Buttons to Check All, Recheck, and Clear Results
 - [x] Check All button: checks all vias.
 After clicking, selected filter settings are locked until clear results button is used